chvnaveenkumar/CodeWord/Documentation/Meetings and Emails/weekly meetings.md

 We also decided to create individual dashboards for student and instructor.
 We have divided tasks among ourselves which needs to be completed for this week.

+On 5th October, we all had discussion about few changes suggested by Dr Hoot regarding adding search bar for user pages, email address should be case sensitive,adding a new course,logout option to should be simple and direct instead of going through many step and should contain icon to logout button and removing crn and create add/delete codeword set option from student interface.